varphi-online/335-LA1/README.md

 # 335-LA1
-Long Assignment 1 for CSC335 via the UofA
+Long Assignment 1 for CSC335 (University of Arizona)